Commodity Futures Trading Commission.

 In its petition, the MGE seeks the repeal of Federal limits for trading in MGE hard red spring wheat, and acknowledges its intention to establish speculative position limits for the MGE hard red spring wheat contract pursuant to Core Principle 5.
 Like the other petitioning DCMs, the MGE finds support for this initiative in Core Principle 5, and it also emphasizes that core principle's focus on speculative limits as a means of reducing the potential threat of manipulation.

-In this part of its petition, the MGE notes that Federal speculative limits for wheat were most recently increased during 1999, and concludes that this increase was intended to recognize the greater interest and activity in wheat futures trading, including the hard red spring wheat contract at the MGE.
+In this part of its petition, the MGE notes that Federal speculative limits for wheat were most recently increased during 1999, and concludes that this increase was intended to recognize the Start Printed Page 33878greater interest and activity in wheat futures trading, including the hard red spring wheat contract at the MGE.
 The MGE states that it has not observed any increased susceptibility to manipulation or price distortion in the hard red spring wheat contract during the period following the 1999 increase in Federal speculative limits.
 Rather, the MGE remarks that the increase in Federal speculative limits appears to have added liquidity and stability to the marketplace.

 The MGE observes that Core Principle 5 requires DCMs to adopt position limits or position accountability for speculators where necessary and appropriate.
 The MGE further notes that the acceptable practices for under Core Principle 5 set forth in appendix B to part 38 of the Commission's regulations provides that spot-month limits adopted for physical delivery markets are to be based upon an analysis of deliverable supplies and the history of spot-month liquidations for the applicable contract.
 In addressing this provision, the MGE notes that its review of the hard red spring wheat contract confirms the presence of an adequate deliverable supply before and during each delivery period, and that the largest position holders have been commercial traders.
 Thus, the MGE concludes that the hard red spring wheat contract's susceptibility to manipulation by speculators is limited by these characteristics.
 The MGE also observes that the current speculative limits mandated under regulation 150.2 have the effect of limiting MGE's ability to exercise its self-regulatory duties under Core Principle 5.